ERnsTL/flowd/doc/adr/adr-030-payload_encoding-message_views-adapter_strategy.md

 The compatibility rules in this section apply only to structured typed ports.

-Primitive ports are validated according to the classic FBP model and are excluded from TypeId and EncodingId compatibility checks.
+Primitive ports use Built-In TypeIds and are validated using fixed built-in compatibility rules rather than registry-based ADR-029 compatibility rules.

 Primitive Ports: